 Entourage Effect Defined

-The “Entourage Effect” is the feeling when all of the cannabinoids, terpenes and flavinoids present in the plant work in harmony to magnify the therapeutic properties of the medicine.
+The “Entourage Effect” is the feeling when all of the cannabinoids, terpenes, and flavonoids present in the plant work in harmony to magnify the therapeutic properties of the medicine.
 This most commonly occurs via full spectrum oil (more on that later).
-This means that the impact of the whole plant working in synergy is greater than distillates of its individual parts.
+This means that the impact of the whole plant working in synergy is greater than the distillates of its individual parts.

-When these cannabinoids, terpenes, and flavinoids are working together in perfect harmony like orchestra, the Entourage Effect feels like a well-rounded, head and body high that engages fully with the body’s endocannabinoid system.
+When these cannabinoids, terpenes, and flavonoids are working together in perfect harmony like an orchestra, the Entourage Effect feels like a well-rounded, head and body high that engages fully with the body’s endocannabinoid system.

 First defined by pioneering cannabis scientist Raphael Mechoulam in 1999, the Entourage Effect “may represent a novel route for molecular regulation of endogenous cannabinoid activity.”

 CNN’s Dr. Sanjay Gupta Explores the Entourage Effect

 Mechoulam’s ideas have found devout fans within the cannabis and medical industries.
 One such advocate is CNN’s chief medical correspondent Dr. Sanjay Gupta, who became a believer in the healing power of medicinal cannabis after learning about how CBD was used to effectively combat Dravet Syndrome—a very rare form of epilepsy.

 Gupta wrote about Mechoulam’s work on CNN in 2014 and made the case that existing pharmaceuticals that isolated particular compounds of the cannabis plant were often not as effective methods of treatment as those that harnessed multiple compounds of the plant.